Linkedin Twitter Facebook

 And so there were 4 million loans times multiple paths times one basic cash flow, one basic option-adjusted case, one up case, and one down case—it’s evident how quickly the workload adds up.
 And all this needed to happen on a daily basis.

-To help minimize the computing workload, this client had been running all these daily analytics at a rep-line level—stratifying and condensing everything down to between 70,000 and 75,000 rep lines.
+To help minimize the computing workload, the innovative REIT had devised a way of running all these daily analytics at a rep-line level—stratifying and condensing everything down to between 70,000 and 75,000 rep lines.
 This alleviated the computing burden but at the cost of decreased accuracy because they could not look at the loans individually.

 The Solution